Penn State Abington: History

-The Penn State Abington campus was originally developed in the mid-19rh century as a private girls' school.
-It had been founded in 1850, as the education of girls began to receive attention and new institutions were established.
+The Penn State Abington campus was originally developed in the mid-19th century as a private girls' school.
+This school, initially known as the Chestnut Street Female Seminary, was founded in 1850, when the education of girls began to receive attention and new institutions were established.
 It was located at two previous sites before this campus was developed.
-The school was founded by teachers Mary Bonney and Harriette A. Dillaye as The Chestnut Street Female Seminary in Philadelphia, serving girls from the ages of 12 through 18.
+The school was founded by teachers Mary Bonney and Harriette A. Dillaye in Philadelphia, serving girls from the ages of 12 through 18.
 It had a classical curriculum comparable to that of male seminaries of the time.
-With increasing enrollment and expansion to lower grades, by 1883 The Chestnut Street Female Seminary needed to find a campus that could accommodate the larger student body of nearly 100 students annually.
+With increasing enrollment and expansion to lower grades, by 1883 school needed to find a campus that could accommodate the larger student body of nearly 100 students annually.

 In 1883, banker Jay Cooke suffered financial hardship and needed a way to pay off his debts.
 He learned that Bonney and Dillaye were seeking expansion space for their school, which continued to attract new students.
 He recruited them to lease his mansion in Cheltenham Township, Pennsylvania, outside Philadelphia, for an annual rental of $15,000.

 Cooke had his mansion built in 1863.
 A successful banker, he had helped finance Union operations during the American Civil War.
 He named his estate Ogontz, in honor of a Native American chief from the Sandusky, Ohio area.
 During his childhood, Cooke had spent much time with Chief Ogontz and greatly admired the man.

-The seminary was renamed as The Ogontz School for Girls after its move that year to Cooke's mansion and estate.
+The seminary was renamed as the Ogontz School for Girls after its move that year to Cooke's mansion and estate.
 Bonney and Dillaye appointed two associate principals, Frances Bennett and Sylvia Eastman, to take on some of the responsibility for operations.
 The school had about 100 pupils annually.